parthian-sterlet/mcot-kernel/readme.md

 ## General description

 MCOT (Motifs Co-Occurrence Tool) is a software package for recognition of composite elements (CEs) in a single ChIP-seq dataset ([Levitsky et al., 2019](https://doi.org/10.1093/nar/gkz800); [Levitsky et al., 2020](https://doi.org/10.3390/ijms21176023)).
 CEs detected by MCOT include two potential binding sites of transcription factors (TFs) in all possible mutual orientations.
 MCOT considers CEs with a full/partial overlap of motifs or with a spacer in a certain range.
 Each potential CE recognized by MCOT contains the motif of immunoprecipitated TF in respective ChIP-seq experiment (anchor motif) and another motif (partner).
 Identical/distinct anchor and partner motifs imply the search for CEs of homotypic or eterotypic type (respectively).
-The web service [WebMCOT](https://webmcot.sysbio.cytogen.ru/) implements MCOT software package.
+The web service [WebMCOT](https://webmcot.sysbio.cytogen.ru/) [Levitsky et al., 2022](https://doi.org/10.3390/ijms23168981) implements MCOT software package.

 ## Implementation